Fernanda is weak.

 It appears that today’s dashboard hula girls are held together with dollar store glue.

-I now know that there’s skimping going on in dashboard-dwelling hula girl construction.
-This is something I never saw coming.
+I now know there’s skimping going on in dashboard-dwelling hula girl construction.

 So buyer beware.